Protecting Trademarks: Everything You Need to Know

 You can file for an “intent to use” trademark with the U.S. Patent and Trademark Office.
 This gives you a maximum of three years from the filing date to use the mark.
 Note that the date of your official rights to the mark is when you file the intent to use application, not when you use the mark commercially.
 Refer to this date if you ever have to defend your mark against an infringing company or individual.

 If you need help with protecting your trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.